da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 #### Programming Tools:

-R has the Tidyverse library, also written by Hadley Wickham Python has the Pandas library, which follows similar principles.
+R has the Tidyverse library, also written by Hadley Wickham.
+Python has the Pandas library, which follows similar principles.
 You may also find NumPy useful.